FlavScents AInsights Entry for Butyl Isovalerate (CAS: 109-19-3)

 2. Sensory Profile

-Butyl isovalerate is characterized by a fruity, apple-like odor with nuances of pear and pineapple.
-It is often described as having a sweet, fresh, and slightly green aroma.
-The compound is used as an impact note in flavor compositions, providing a realistic fruitiness.
-Its odor threshold is relatively low, allowing it to impart noticeable effects even at minimal concentrations.
+Butyl isovalerate is characterized by a fruity, apple-like odor with sweet undertones.
+It is often described as having a moderate intensity and good diffusion properties, making it suitable for use as an impact note in both flavors and fragrances.
+The compound's odor threshold is relatively low, allowing it to impart noticeable sensory effects even at minimal concentrations.

 Citation hooks: FlavScents; peer-reviewed sensory literature